Part of a series: Militia Spotlight

 Welcome to Militia Spotlight, a research blog created by the Washington Institute for Near East Policy.
-The purpose of this blog is to provide a resource for government officials, journalists, lawyers, and citizens affected by militia violence in Iraq and Syria.
+The purpose of this blog is to provide a resource for government officials, journalists, lawyers, and citizens affected by militia violence and corruption in Iraq and Syria.

 Militia Spotlight will post interesting pieces of evidence that tie militia actors together and demonstrate their involvement in specific activities.
 Other research alerts will highlight new trends in militia tactics, networks, and hierarchies.